 How To Take Apple Cider Vinegar

-As a general energy tonic and a dietary drink, with regular small doses of ACV in your diet, you'll increase healthy stomach acids and improve digestion because the extra acid breaks down the food more quickly.
+As a general energy tonic and/or complimentary nutritional drink, by regularly adding small doses of ACV into your diet, you'll increase healthy stomach acids, improve digestion and likely notice increases in your energy and reduced appetite.

-If you experience regular stomach or digestive problems, by following either of these simple protocols, you should notice a big improvement in your gut health and digestive function within just a couple of weeks of consistently doing this.
+If you experience regular stomach or digestive problems, by following either of these simple suggestions, you'll likely notice a big improvement in your gut health and digestive function within just a couple of weeks.

-Another wonderful "side-effect" of following this daily remedy, is that it will bring a healthy, rosy glow to your skin complexion that you probably haven't seen in years.
+Another wonderful bonus effect, is that it will bring a healthy glow to your skin complexion that you may not have seen in years.

 Other Apple Cider Vinegar Uses & Benefits

-In addition to its numerous health and healing benefits, ACV is also useful and comes in handy for the following…
+In addition to its numerous internal benefits, as mentioned, ACV is also useful for other personal care applications and natural remedies:

-For acne, blemishes & scars: Mix equal parts with cold water in a bowl or cup, stir and then dab on with a cloth and leave on for a few minutes before rinsing off.
-Do 1-2 times daily, you can also try dabbing on the affected area and leaving it throughout the day or overnight whilst you sleep.
+For acne, blemishes & scars: Mix equal parts ACV with cold water in a bowl or cup, stir and then dab on with a cloth and leave on for a few minutes before rinsing off.
+Do this morning and night.
+Alternatively, you can also try dabbing on the affected area and leaving it throughout the day or overnight whilst you sleep.

-For warts: Soak an organic cotton ball in ACV before bed and then apply it to the affected area with a sticky plaster.
-Leave it on overnight (or for 24 hours at a time if possible).
-It may swell and throb, then start turning black within the first 1-2 days, but stick with it and you should see the wart disappear within a couple of weeks.
+For skin tags or warts: Soak an organic cotton ball in ACV before bed and then dab it onto the affected area.
+Leave it on overnight.
+It may sting slightly for a short period of time and start changing colour after a few days, however stick with it and you should see the skin tag disappear within a couple of weeks.

 Fruit & Vegetable Wash